diemastermonkey/doors/README.md

 # doors
 A clever self-contained Python3 procedural generation "dungeon crawl" demo.
-Generates state on-the-fly, stores player state inside itself.
+Generates persistent game state on-the-fly, stores player state inside itself.
 User commands are kept as "inline metadata".
+Enemies, locations, and keys are all procedurally generated.
+Combat, event schedules, and items are in the works.

 # Use
 Intended to be called once per command, so I can later hook it up to a remote channel (chat room, etc).